SamanthaHindle/preprint_JournalClub/CONTRIBUTING.md

 * Help us develop a [Preprint Review Worksheet](https://github.com/SamanthaHindle/preprint_JournalClub/projects/1)
 * Help us write Preprint Journal Club Guidelines based on this [syllabus](http://asapbio.org/10-ways)
 * Add useful links and comments to our [RESOURCES.md](https://github.com/SamanthaHindle/preprint_JournalClub/blob/master/RESOURCES.md) file
-* If you would like to help us test our Preprint JC Guidelines, sign up as a beta-tester [here](https://github.com/SamanthaHindle/preprint_JournalClub/projects/4)
+* If you would like to help us test our Preprint Journal Club Guidelines, sign up as a beta-tester [here](https://github.com/SamanthaHindle/preprint_JournalClub/projects/4)

 ### How to report bugs?